smoha020/certified-aws-solutions-architect-associate/5-other-services/other.md

 ## Batch
 - **Batch vs Lambda**: ???

+## AppFlow
+- Transfer data from SaaS applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow to AWS or other destinations
+- **Use Case**: transfer the data in the accounts table from Sales Force to an S3 bucket as an excel file https://www.youtube.com/watch?v=RfFXxVt3l0k&ab_channel=NamrataHShah

 ## AWS Opsworks

 - Chef and Puppet are open source platforms and allow to perform server configuration automatically